Prouser123/EssentialTools/README.md

 3. Then copy `craftbukkit-1.12.jar` into the `lib` folder.

-4. Then run `maven clean` and `maven install` to build the project.
+4. Then run `mvn clean install` to build the project.